co-cddo/dea-register-frontend/README.md

 Searching is provided by the Postgres search tool PgSearch.
 See the Search Controller for details.

 ## Maintenance

+Before this application will run successfully locally, the following actions will be required:

+- Obtain the current master.key and save it in `/config`.
+Or set up a new Rails credentials containing:

+      airtable_api_key: [Airetable Personal Access Token]

+- Run `yarn` to set up the JavaScript environment
+- Run 'rake dartsass:build' to build application.css

 The application tests use RSpec and can be run via the command `rspec`.